-Automotive Technology Program is designed to prepare students who, in addition to being knowledgeable in their chosen field, will have a basic background in the Arts and Sciences Students in this program are expected to provide their own safety footwear, limited hand tools, and other personal items appropriate for automotive laboratory classes.
+Automotive Technology Program is designed to prepare students who, in addition to being knowledgeable in their chosen field, will have a basic background in the Arts and Sciences.
+Students in this program are expected to provide their own safety footwear, limited hand tools, and other personal items appropriate for automotive laboratory classes.

-First Semester Second Semester AT 121 Intro. to Automotive Function3 EN 103 English I AT 122 Theory of Intern.
+First Semester Second Semester

+EN 103 English I

+AT 123 Intern!
 Comb.
-Engines 3 AT 123 Intern.
-Comb.
 Engine Supp.
+Sys.
+3

-Sys.3 AT 124 Automotive Electrical Systems 3 SC 162 Intro. to Physics II SC 161 Intro. to Physics I Mathematics or Elective 3-4 Mathematics 3-4 Social Science Elective3 15-16 Microcomputers3 18-19
+AT 124 Automotive Electrical Systems 3 SC 162 Intro. to Physics II

+SC 161 Intro. to Physics I Social Science Elective

+15-16 CS 105 Microcomputer Applications

-First Semester Second Semester EN 104 English II or AT 226 Power Trains - Des.
-Fea. & Anal3 EN 127 Technical English 3 AT 227, Electronic Engine & Chassis Anal.
-3 AT 225 Automotive Chassis Systems 3 AT 228 Consumer Relations & Services3 Electives 6 Electives 5-6 Social Science Elective 3 Physical Education1 Physical Education 15-16 16
+First Semester Second Semester

+EN 104 English II or AT 226 Power Trains - Des.
+Fea. & Anal 3

+EN 127 Technical English AT 227 Electronic Engine & Chassis Anal.
+3 AT 228 Consumer Relations & Services 3

+AT 225 Automotive Chassis Systems Electives

+Social Science Elective Physical Education

+Physical Education 16